Bomb (tank): Hull details

-On the continuum of M4A2 tanks, Bomb is considered late production, and has small grille engine deck plates.
-It has the Fisher-fabricated-style bullet splash guard at front of the engine deck doors under rear lip of the turret.
+On the continuum of M4A2 tanks, Bomb is considered late production and has small grille engine deck plates.
+It has the Fisher-fabricated-style bullet splash guard at front of the engine deck doors under the rear lip of the turret.
 The exhaust stacks are across the rear of the hull below the line of the upper armour.
 The rear upper hull is sloped, and has the Fisher simplified six-bolt rear engine deck plates configuration.
-There are welding scars where various fittings like the tail lights and fuel can holders were removed over time.
+There are welding scars where various fittings like the taillights and fuel can holders were removed over time.
 In the extreme left and right upper corners of the rear sponsons are two small storage compartments intended for extra track grousers.
 Their cover doors have been welded shut.

 Moving forward, the Quick-Fix appliqué armour plates on the sidewalls indicate dry-stowage ammunition racks inside.
 The front glacis plate is the early 57° angle.
-The driver and co-driver have small hatches, and the characteristic cast "narrow" drivers' hood with direct vision slots but no additional Quick-Fix driver's hood additional front armour.
+The driver and co-driver have small hatches, and the characteristic cast "narrow" driver's hood with direct vision slots but no additional Quick-Fix driver's hood additional front armour.
 Review of photos indicates the equilibrator springs on front hatches are missing.
 However, there are remnants of the fixtures for the "driver's hatch hood and windshield."
 The bow M1919A4 machine gun canvas dustcover's slot-style fitting is still present, although the ball mount itself has been removed and the opening plated over for display.
 The base for the high control radio antenna is present, and likewise blanked over.
 It has a one-piece rounded nose drawing E 4186 differential housing with the characteristic mid-production shot-defection lip for the bolt heads.
 Missing from the front glacis are the headlights and guards, and siren.
 However, there are welding scars and remnant bars on the front glacis, which correspond to where extra track sections were attached in Normandy to defeat German tank and anti-tank guns projectiles.
 The lifting eyes are the padded style, and the tow hooks themselves are missing.